 You should be sure to constantly monitor your dog’s activity/exercise, mental stimulation and food quality so that it can maintain its proper health and live a long and happy life.

-Ensuring your dog’s good health requires an owner who will be proactive and take measures which result in positive long-term results.
+Ensuring your dog’s good health requires an owner who will be proactive and take measures that result in positive long-term results.

 Staying vigilant when it comes to your dog’s health and being aware of any changes in their mental state of mind or physical condition will help in finding and treating any potential health problems it may incur.